Intro

 nvm install node- Install the current stable LTS release of Node.js (recommended for production applications) 1

-nvm install --lts- see all versions managed by NVM
+nvm install --lts- List installed Node versions

 v25.0.0